image: acrylic paint review

 We are offering writings and resources especially about artist paints for fine art studio use, such as artist oils, acrylics, or the new water miscible paints, and their application.

 There also is information on domestic and industrial paints, toxicity issues, and best practices.
-Many of the issues and topics in both fields –– artist paints and domestic paint –– are linked, and to some degree interchangeable.
+Many of the issues and topics in both fields –– artist paints and domestic paint (even nail varnish) –– are linked, and to some degree interchangeable.

 A R T I C L E S